How To Get A Medical Marijuana Card In Missouri

-For people interested in medical marijuana in Missouri, we are now offering the service that makes it easy find a recommending doctor near you as they become active.
-You will also receive relevant updates & news related to medical marijuana.
-If you are interested please fill out the MMJ pre-registration form below and a clinic representative will contact you as available.
+For potential medical marijuana patients in MO we make it easy to find a recommending doctor near you.
+You will also receive updates & news relative to the marijuana program.
+If you are interested please fill out the MMJ registration form below.
 Legal Residents Only.

 Can I Smoke Weed Once Qualified?

 Can I Take My Medical Marijuana to a Different State

 No. According to current laws patients who obtain a medical card should use medical marijuana in Missouri only.
 Medical marijuana patients may face federal and local charges of transporting marijuana if they cross state lines with the drug.
 This is true even if the states between which they are traveling allow medical marijuana.
 Should you need to travel with your marijuana it would be best to contact the state’s Bureau of health to understand the exact laws of the state you are traveling to in order to not risk breaking the law.

 How to get Medical Marijuana in Missouri?

 What is the difference between CBD & THC